 His classical works are noted for their bold combination of acoustic instruments and electronics, and are documented on four full length recordings.
 Working extensively with NYC based collaborators including ICE, Talea, TAK Ensemble, and Mivos Quartet, his music has been celebrated over the last decade for its “hallucinatory intensity” (New York Times), “snarling exuberance” (Pitchfork), “helter-skelter, electronically enhanced cadenzas” (New Yorker Magazine), and coupling of “crystalline clarity with the disorienting turbulence of a sonic vortex” (Wire Magazine).
-A new recording entitled “Cycle and Reveal” will be released by Denovali in September of 2019.
+His most recent, entitled “Cycle and Reveal” was released by Denovali in September of 2019.

 Under the name Oneirogen, Diaz de Leon toured internationally and produced a series of experimental electronic recordings from 2012-16, exploring linkages between ambient, drone, metal, and industrial music genres.
 He is guitarist and vocalist in Luminous Vault, a band co-founded with bassist Samuel Smith (Artificial Brain) in 2015.
 Combining black and death metal with machine rhythm and synthesizers, their EP “Charismata” was released by Profound Lore Records in 2017.
 Other current projects include Bloodmist, an electroacoustic improvisation trio with Jeremiah Cymerman and Toby Driver, whose most recent recording was given favorable reviews by National Public Radio and Downbeat Magazine.

 Recent live performances include events at Walt Disney Concert Hall (Los Angeles), Donaufestival (Austria), CTM Festival (Berlin), Chicago Symphony Center, Hakuju Hall (Tokyo), Venice Biennale, Lucerne Festival (Switzerland), Musica Nova Helsinki (Finland), National Gallery of Art (DC), Ojai (California), Roulette (Brooklyn), The Kitchen (NYC), and commissions from the Los Angeles Philharmonic, ICE, Talea, NYSCA, and Chamber Music America.

 Diaz de Leon is a native of St. Paul, Minnesota, and has been a resident of NYC since 2004.
 After receiving his doctorate in music composition from Columbia University in 2013, where he studied with George Lewis and Fabien Lévy.
 From 2015-18, he continued at Columbia as Core Lecturer in Music Humanities from 2015-2018, while also teaching at the Columbia Computer Music Center.
 In 2019, he was appointed Assistant Professor of Music and Technology at Stevens Institute of Technology, where he teaches courses in computer music, electronic music production, audio engineering, and the history of electronic music.

 homepage photo: Katrin Albert